awjacobson/Log4netHelpers/README.md

+# Log4netHelpers
+A collection of helpers to be used with Log4net.
 ## Banner
 The Banner class contains static strings that can be used to render giant ASCII Art text in your logs.
 The class has the following static string properties:
 * AppStart